hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-run-api-node.md

 - `8333`
 - `20443-20444`

-These egress ports are for syncing `stacks-blockchain-api` and Bitcoin headers.
+These egress ports are for syncing the `stacks-blockchain` and Bitcoin headers.
 If they're not open, the sync will fail.

 ## Step 1: Initial setup